 Instrumentalist Cecily Terhune has been described as having “the heart of a musician – an engaging performer and a natural teacher.”
-A native of Indianapolis, Indiana, she performs and teaches regularly across the Midwest.
-She currently teaches private woodwind lessons at Carmel High School, Noblesville High School, and her private home studio.
+A native of Indianapolis, Indiana, she performs and teaches regularly in a variety of styles and contexts.
+She currently teaches private lessons at Carmel High School and Noblesville High School and runs her own private home studio.
+And brand new in 2020, she has a flourishing virtual studio!
 She performs regularly as a soloist and as a member of Audiodacity, the Sean Imboden Large Ensemble, the Urban Renewal Big Band, and the Violet Duo among other groups.

 Recent notable performances include a European tour as the Ball State Jazz Lab Ensemble's lead alto saxophonist throughout Poland and the Czech Republic, a solo recital at Mukogawa Women's University in Osaka, Japan, two solo performances at the Chautauqua Institution in New York, and concerto performances with the Ball State Symphony Orchestra and the Kokomo Park Band.
 As a member of Audiodacity, she has performed at Summer Camp, Mile of Music, Resonance, LIvestock, and Good People, Good Times music festivals.